Memor1es/envyrp-docs/content/docs/support/game-faq.md

 - Right click your FiveM Shortcut and click `open file location`
 - Double Click **FiveM Application Data** and open the Cache folder.
 - Delete all files in there, **excluding** the `game` folder.
-- Launch FiveM and connect to `notpixel.com`.
+- Launch FiveM and connect to `envyrp.net`.

 Do we have an AOP?
 -------------------------

-At NotPixel, we feel as though an AOP restricts Roleplay.
+At EnvyRP, we feel as though an AOP restricts Roleplay.
 Therefore, we do not have a set AOP, and RP can be anywhere on the map.

 Why did I randomly die and what can I do about it?